Full Pawtential Dog Training - South Denver

 About Me

-Hello!
-My name is Megan Danitz and I am the owner/trainer for Full Pawtential Dog Training.
 I started Full Pawtential in 2007 after graduating from Animal Behavior College.
 I grew up in Southern California and moved to Colorado in 2007.
-I currently reside in Highlands Ranch and I absolutely love Colorado!

 From a very young age I wanted to be a dog trainer and loved to teach my Aussie all sorts of fun tricks and agility.
 Some called me a "dog whisperer" before there was a famous "dog whisperer" on TV.
 As long as I can remember, I have loved all animals.
-I grew up with horses, cats, rabbits, ducks, chickens, fish, turtles, and even sheep!
+I grew up with horses, cats, rabbits, ducks, chickens, fish, ferrets, turtles, and even a sheep!
 My mom always joked that I'd rather spend time with animals than people.
 I was able to connect with all types animals in a way that others around me could not.
-Even my mean rooster Kramer would sit happily on my lap and watch TV with me.
+Even my mean rooster, Kramer, would sit happily on my lap and watch TV with me.

-Although I have learned a lot in 15 years, I believe I should always be learning and growing.
+Although I have learned a lot in 16 years, I believe I should always be learning and growing.
 I am a "crossover trainer".
 This means I started out balanced methods and then crossed over to positive / force-free methods.
 I found that positive punishment, fear, force, and intimidation lead to behavioral fall out (general apathy, aggression, avoidance).
 I now prefer creating trust and using rewards to reinforce wanted behavior because I have seen much better results.
-I have always considered my animals family, friends, and even my children.
-Hurting an animal for any reason isn't something I can do.
-Luckily, it's not required!
-I can show you how to use proven, science-based, force-free training methods and be MORE SUCCESSFUL than punishment based training.

-I have a Labrador Retriever named Whiskey!
-I adopted him from a Texas shelter when he was 7 years old.
+I currently reside in Highlands Ranch with my wife and our dog, Whiskey.
+I adopted Mr. Whiskey him from a Texas shelter when he was about 7 years old (2021).
 Whiskey suffers from separation anxiety and he is dog- selective.
 I enjoy working with him every day to make him the happiest dog on earth!
 You can see Whiskey and I cruising around town in search of Puppuccinos.
-You won't miss the giant chocolate head out the window drooling all over my car!
+You won't miss the giant chocolate lab head out the window drooling all over my car!

 Recent continuing education seminars/webinars 2021/22: